Unichain and Aperiodicity are Sufficient for Asymptotic Optimality of Average-Reward Restless Bandits: Main results: policies and optimality guarantees

 \subsection{ID policy}

 Next, we introduce another instance of the focus-set policies, named the ID policy, whose pseudocode is given in \Cref{alg:id}.
-The ID policy first samples an ideal action $\syshat{A}_t(i)$ for each arm $i\in[N]$ using $\pibs$, and then goes through the arms $i=1,2,\dots, N$ sequentially and assigns $A_t(i) = \syshat{A}_t(i)$ for as many arms as allowed by the budget constraint.
-The assignment continues until the remaining arms with larger IDs are forced to all take the same action ($0$ or $1$).
+The ID policy first samples an ideal action $\syshat{A}_t(i)$ for each arm $i\in[N]$ using $\pibs$.
+It then proceeds sequentially through the arms by their IDs ($i=1,2,\dots, N$), assigning $A_t(i) = \syshat{A}_t(i)$ for as many arms as the budget constraint allows.
+All subsequent arms with higher IDs are then forced to take the same action (either all $0$ or all $1$).

-By definition, the focus set of the ID policy could potentially be any subset of the form $[n]$; for analysis purposes, we will choose a suitable focus set for every time step so that the ID policy can be analyzed in similar ways as the set-expansion policy.
-Specifically, we will show that most of the arms in the focus set follow $\pibs$, and the focus set expands almost monotonically every time step until it contains most of the arms in the system.
+Although the focus set of the ID policy could in principle be any subset of the form $[n]$, for analysis purposes, we will construct a suitable one to use the same framework as the set-expansion policy.
+The formal definition of this focus set is deferred to \Cref{sec:proof-id-policy:md}.
+We will show that this constructed focus set has two properties: (1) most arms within it follow $\pibs$, and (2) the set expands almost monotonically over time to eventually contain most of the arms in the system.
 In \Cref{fig:id-union-state-space}, we illustrate the dynamics of $X_t$ under the ID policy and the choice of the focus set.

 The ID policy again has an $O(1/\sqrt{N})$ optimality gap, as stated in \Cref{thm:id-policy} below; the proof of \Cref{thm:id-policy} is provided in Section~\ref{sec:proof-id-policy}.